IAA-InvCodes/P-MILOS/README.md

 -----------------------------------------------------------------------
 1                       :        -350,            35,           665
 ```
-This example corresponds to the file  [malla.grid](run/malla.grid).
+This example corresponds to the file [malla.grid](run/malla.grid) in the *run* directory.

-#### Wavelength grid (.fits)
+#### Wavelength grid file (.fits)

-Different pixels in the observed field of view may have different wavelength grids (due, for example, to the telecentric or collimated setups of narrow-band filter imagers).
+Different pixels in the field of view may have different wavelength grids (due, for example, to the telecentric or collimated setups of narrow-band filter imagers).
 In that case, the wavelength grids can be specified by means of 4-dimension array written in FITS format.
-The four dimensions are (line index, x,y, lambda).
+The four dimensions are (line_index, x,y, lambda).
 The first dimension indicates the line index in the atomic parameter file.
 For each pixel (x,y), the array of actual observed wavelengths must be given.

-If all pixels use the same wavelength grid, the FITS file should contain a single, 2D array with dimensions (line index, wavelength).
-The first dimension contains the line index and the second the array of observed wavelengths.
+If all pixels use the same wavelength grid, the FITS file should contain a single, 2D array of (1, n_lambdas) elements.
+The first dimension contains the observed line index (only one line can be inverted at a time with P-MILOS) and the second the array of observed wavelengths.

 #### Model atmosphere file (.mod)